rpuig2001/CDM/README.md

 - Column De-Ice: It modifies taxi time accordingly based on acft Wtc to adjust departure sequence with de-icing.
   - Options:
     - NONE: No extra EXOT minutes are added.
-    - REM: For a REMOTE de-ice.
+    - REMx: For a REMOTE de-ice.
 De-ice minutes are added to EXOT and in case of 20 min of EXOT, there will be a diference of 20 min between TSAT and TTOT.
+    Each REM area (REM1, REM2, REM3, REM4 and REM5) is configured with extra miutes allowing configured extra taxi time until reached the De-Ice Pad.
     - STND: For a STAND de-ice.
 De-ice minutes are added between TOBT and TSAT and between TSAT and TTOT, the normal taxi time applies.
   - Functions:
     - ``Toggle Ready Start-up function`` -> Sets NONE/REM/STND.